 How can system change be achieved?

-Reductionistic system change approaches often do not adequately address critical factors that lie outside their focus area, such as root causes, systemic barriers, key leverage points and optimal solutions.
+Whole system approaches are essential for successful system change.
+Reductionistic strategies often do not adequately address critical factors that lie outside their focus area, such as root causes, systemic barriers, key leverage points and optimal solutions.
 Whole system approaches are based on reality.
 They take all relevant factors into account.
-They practically apply whole system thinking to the highest level whole system over which humans have influence (i.e. the whole Earth system and near space environment), and make this information comprehensible for non-expert citizens and leaders.
+They practically apply whole system thinking to the highest level whole system over which humans have influence (i.e. the whole Earth system and its sub-element human society), and make this information comprehensible for non-expert citizens and leaders.
 The book Global System Change: A Whole System Approach to Achieving Sustainability and Real Prosperity does this.
 It uses whole system thinking to provide practical, systemic solutions for all major issues and areas of society.

 To illustrate system change content, the most important aspects of sustainable society are objective and beyond debate (within the realm of logic).
 Human activities occur within the larger whole Earth system.
 Nature does not care what humans think, say or do.
 Over time, humanity absolutely will abide by the physical and non-physical laws of nature.
 This is a non-debatable fact of reality.
 Many systemic changes are needed to achieve sustainability.
 Debate could occur about how to implement them.
 But at a high level, these changes usually are beyond rational debate.